 Why is it used in cosmetics and personal care products?

-Titanium dioxide is used as a colorant to make cosmetics and personal care products that are applied to the skin (including the eye area), nails, and lips white in color.
-It helps to increase the opaqueness, and reduce the transparency of product formulas.
-Titanium dioxide also absorbs, reflects, or scatters light (including ultraviolet radiation from the sun), which can cause products to deteriorate.
+TiO2 is a white powder, approved by the U.S. Food and Drug Administration (FDA) as a colorant in cosmetics and personal care products applied to the skin, nails and lips.
+It helps to increase the opaqueness and reduce the transparency of product formulas.
+TiO2 also absorbs, reflects or scatters light (including UV radiation from the sun), and protects sunscreens products from the effects of light, which can cause products to deteriorate.

-FDA lists titanium dioxide as a color additive used in coloring products, including cosmetics and personal care products applied to the lips, and the eye area, provided it meets certain specifications.
-Titanium dioxide is also an approved colorant for food, drugs and medical devices.
-FDA includes titanium dioxide on its list of indirect food additives.
+The FDA lists TiO2 as an allowed color additive used in coloring products, including cosmetics and personal care products, provided it meets certain specifications.
+It is also an approved colorant for food, drugs and medical devices.
+In addition, the FDA includes it on a list of indirect food additives.
 For example, it may be used as a colorant in food contact packaging materials.

 European Union (EU)

 TiO2 is allowed as a cosmetics colorant without restrictions when purity requirements are fulfilled (Annex IV, entry 143).
 When used as a colorant in cosmetics products in the European Union, this ingredient is labelled as CI 77891.
 TiO2 is also approved as a sunscreen active ingredient (Annex VI, entries 27 and 27a).